MoritzBlumer/rotate_use_case/README.md

 # **Rotate use case**
-### Rotate and align 1,546 mitochondrial and 465 chloroplast assemblies
+### Rotate and align 1,546 mitochondrial and 465 chloroplast assemblies from RefSeq.
 <br />

 **********